Deltares/rtc-tools-simulation/docs/source/examples/single_reservoir/apply_poolq_example.rst

       For details about the full model file structure please see :ref:`examples-single-reservoir-basic`.

 We consider a reservoir with a single inflow, ``Q_in``, and an outflow ``Q_out``.
-The reservoir outflow should be equal to the reservoir inflow.
+The reservoir outflow should be determined by a lookup table.

 The :py:meth:`.ReservoirModel.apply_poolq` scheme can be applied to model these operations.